Commercial

 Uniview 2026 Camera and NVR Reference Points

-A current-model page is useful because it helps buyers connect the feature families to real products.
-It also helps separate the products that are still practical everyday starting points from the newer branches that show where Uniview is heading.
+A current-model page is useful because it connects feature-family talk to real products.
+It also helps separate the models that still act as practical starting points from the newer branches that show where Uniview is moving.

 Current Models